ASPIS Academy

 Eliška Kuchovská

-Member of the Aspis Academy Core Team
+Member of the ASPIS Academy Core Team

-Eliska is the former chair of the ASPIS Academy and represents the ONTOX project.
+Eliška is the former chair of the ASPIS Academy and represents the ONTOX project.
 She is a postdoctoral researcher working at the Leibniz Research Institute for Environmental Medicine in Germany.
 She is fascinated by the complexity of brain development and is developing human-relevant New Approach Methodologies that assess the impacts of chemicals on brain development.

 Marie Corradi

-Member of the Aspis Academy Core Team
+Member of the ASPIS Academy Core Team

 Marie is a PhD candidate at Utrecht University of Applied Sciences (HU).
 In ONTOX, she investigates the use of Natural Language Processing and in particular Large Language Models for information extraction and evidence review from scientific text.